 Promoting Indigenous Peoples' traditional livelihoods and other adaptive natural resource governance practices.

 Building grassroots organizations' resilience and their capacity to provide their communities with effective climate change adaptation initiatives.

-In collaboration with Cordaid and Wetlands International, IMPACT has created the Community Resilience Program — a strategic partnership for policy and dialogue, aiming to strengthen the resilience of communities in Laikipia and Samburu.
+In collaboration with Cordaid and Wetlands International, IMPACT created the Community Resilience Program — a strategic partnership for policy and dialogue, aiming to strengthen the resilience of communities in Laikipia and Samburu.

 Through this initiative, IMPACT has focused on supporting policy advocacy, sustainable investment and the implementation of climate-friendly practices.

 • COMMUNITY RESOURCE MAPPING AND LIVELIHOOD VULNERABILITY ASSESSMENT